-These awards are for female students considering careers in the exciting fields of science, technology, engineering and math (STEM), business, fine arts, or underrepresented trades.
+These awards are for female students considering careers in the exciting fields of science, technology, engineering, and math (STEM), business, fine arts, or underrepresented trades.
 Careers in these areas offer excellent job opportunities, great earning potential and stimulating work environments.

 THE MANITOBA 150

-In partnership with the Winnipeg Free Press, the Nellie McClung Foundation is proud to introduce the 150 Manitoba Women Trailblazer Awards, an opportunity to salute the contributions that Manitoba woman have made to social justice, arts, sports, politics, community activities and promoting democracy while developing this great province.
+In partnership with the Winnipeg Free Press, the Nellie McClung Foundation is proud to introduce the 150 Manitoba Women Trailblazer Awards, an opportunity to salute the contributions that Manitoba women have made to social justice, arts, sports, politics, community activities and promoting democracy while developing this great province.

 These Trailblazer Awards will honour Nellie McClung’s vision by recognizing the spirit of her life’s work being advanced by women leaders of today or throughout Manitoba’s history.

 A momentous Canadian human rights milestone took place on January 28th, 2016, it was 100 years ago on this day that Manitoba women were the first in Canada to be awarded the right to vote.

 The Nellie McClung Foundation recognized the occasion with a year of celebration, beginning with the Centennial Gala: Celebration 100 Years of MB Women’s Right to Vote, in partnership with the Canadian Museum for Human Rights.

 Nellie McClung's Granddaughter (left), Marcia McClung performing in a production of 'Let Them Howl'